grantmacken/markup.co.nz/www/_posts/2014-04-24-receiving-webmentions.md

 draft: yes
 ---

-My webmention endpoint
+My Webmention Endpoint
 ----------------------

 If you mention something I have said in your site you can notify me at my webmention endpoint.
-I can receive webmention for any any archive post.
+I can receive webmention for any any archive post

 ```http:markup.co.nz/webmention.xq```